 Pulau Selakan is one of the most populated islands in Tun Sakaran Marine Park.

-The only school in the vicinity of the marine park can be found on this island and it caters to students from all 8 islands in the area.
+The only school in the vicinity of the marine park can be found here, catering to students from all 8 islands in the area.

-There is a small, friendly community of Bajau Laut (Sea Gypsies) living in Pulau Selakan.
+There is a small, friendly community of Bajau Laut (Sea Gypsies) living in and around Pulau Selakan.

-Pulau Selakan was given this name by Panglima Selakan who used to visit the island to plant coconuts.
-He is the ancestor of Panglima Rubbani Bin Imam Isnin, a native chief of the village.
+Pulau Selakan’s name takes after Panglima Selakan, the ancestor of Panglima Rubbani Bin Imam Isnin, a former native chief of the village.

 The island is located on the southeast corner of the Sebangkat-Selakan reef complex.
 It covers an area of 32 hectares.

-Pulau Selakan consist of coral limestone, raised a few metres above sea level.
+The island consists mainly of coral limestone, raised a few meters above sea level.
 The limestone bed has been eroded and undercut to form a rocky shoreline around much of the island.